nathan-a-king/website/content/posts/the-mirror-that-learned-to-speak.md

 Joseph Weizenbaum, its creator, was horrified.
 Not because his program worked poorly, but because it worked *too well*.
 He realized that the illusion of understanding is sometimes all we need to believe we're understood.

----

 ## The Old Mirror

 ELIZA was, in a sense, a mirror that talked back.
 It reflected language the way a pond reflects light — distorted but recognizable.
 Users projected themselves onto it, finding meaning where there was only pattern.

 The lesson was unsettling: when a machine speaks our language, it speaks *through us*.
 The conversation becomes a kind of psychological feedback loop where we hear our own emotions returned in unfamiliar phrasing, and we call that reflection "intelligence."

-> *The danger was never the machine's deception — it was our willingness to be deceived.*
+> *"The danger was never the machine's deception — it was our willingness to be deceived."*

----

 ## The New Prism